Knocking at Europe's door yet on the threshold of Asia,

 in Turkey such as

-formed by local LGBT people in Izmir and
+formed by local LGBT community in Izmir and

 Pembe Hayat